Newly Admitted Students

 All Flagler College students are required to have 2 MMR vaccines (measles, mumps, and rubella) in order to attend Flagler College.
 All immunization forms are due within three weeks of your admission letter from the college.
 All newly admitted students will receive a letter about registering for our Health Services Portal.
 On the portal, you will find out our mandatory medical history, permission to treat forms and upload your immunizations forms.

 Please be advised that all fees need to be paid to Flagler College's Business Services Office prior to the start of each semester.
-Specific information regarding payment can be found on the Business Services' page.
+Specific payment information can be found on the Business Services' page.

 We realize that many of our international students are traveling from great distances to study at Flagler and that many would like to ship packages to our campus.
 You are more than welcome to send packages to Flagler College prior to your arrival to campus.
 Our wonderful mailroom staff will hold your packages until your arrival.
 The Flagler College mailroom is located in the Ponce Breezeway.
 Please follow the following outline when labeling your package: